caw024/HappyHour/README.md

 `$ cd pathtorepo`.
 - Finally, you type in `$ javac SudokuSolve.java` to compile all the files, before typing `$ java SudokuSolve` to run it.

+Special thanks to tomstewart89 for the Sudoku csv files!